niall-calvert/Diversity-Thompson-Sampling-for-Bayesian-Optimization-Toy-Example/README.md

-# Diversity-Filtered Batch Thompson Sampling
+## Diversity Filtered Batch Thompson Sampling

 This project builds on the BoTorch batch Thompson sampling tutorial for Bayesian optimization.
 In the baseline method, a Gaussian process model is fit to the observed data, a Sobol candidate set is generated, and `MaxPosteriorSampling` selects the next batch of points to evaluate using cholesky decomposition.